Junior-dev-Track/TTA_css_Sy/README.md

 - CREATE a new directory with the terminal ( mkdir tta_css ).
 - CREATE two files ( index.html and style.css ) in it ( touch index.html, touch style.css ).
-/!\ Don't forget to make a link in the head of your html.
+- /!\ Don't forget to make a link in the head of your html.
 ( <link rel="stylesheet" href="./style.css"> )

 Let's go to create our first transition.

-In the Html file we'll go to create a div, put a <p> with a message like : "Hello there !" ( in english ) or "coucou les pioupiou's" (in french )
+In the Html file we'll go to create a div, put a "<p>" with a message like : "Hello there !" ( in english ) or "coucou les pioupiou's" (in french )

 Like this : ```html
 <div class="divpiou">